Elizabeth Wiskemann: Academic career

 Wiskemann spent a substantial period of time in Czechoslovakia, following her expulsion from Germany in the 1930s.
-She published essays and reports on Czech politics, facilitated in part by her acquaintance with Czech diplomat Jan Masaryk, to whom she had been introduced by a mutual friend.
+She published essays and reports on Czechoslavak politics, facilitated in part by her acquaintance with Czechoslovak minister-plenipotentiary Jan Masaryk, to whom she had been introduced by a mutual friend.
 From 1935, she also frequently lectured at Chatham House on central European politics.
-In 1937, Wiskemann was commissioned by the historian Arnold Toynbee, to write an account of German minorities outside the Reich, particularly those living in Czechoslovakia, for a series of monographs published by the Royal Institute of International Affairs.
+In 1937, Wiskemann was commissioned by the historian Arnold Toynbee, to write an account of the volksdeutsche (the German minorities outside the Reich), particularly those living in Czechoslovakia, for a series of monographs published by the Royal Institute of International Affairs.
 Consequently, resigning from Cambridge, she traveled back to Czechoslovakia for research, and in 1938 she published Czechs and Germans: A Study of the Struggles in the Historic Provinces of Bohemia and Moravia.
 During the writing of her book, Toynbee-who supported appeasement-was opposed to Wiskemann's "pro-Czech" book and made a number of efforts to "correct" her book.
 Toynbee came under pressure from the Foreign Office not to publish her book in the spring and summer of 1938.
 The diplomat Robert Hadow wrote to Toynbee on 16 May 1938 that publishing Wiskemann's book would be "a set-back to the very real effort...which is being made to bring M. Benes to a sense of the "realities" of the situation and so to direct him into negotiations with Henlein".
 Despite his own opposition to the book, Toynbee published Czechs and Germans.
 The book, a historical account, received praise, as "indispensable introduction to the closer study of the problem of Czechoslovakia," in International Affairs, and "...an excellent account of the relations between Czechs and the Germans in Habsburg times," in the American Historical Review.
 The chief limitation of this work was Wiskemann's limited grasp of Czech, and the book also faced some opposition from the British Foreign Office, who saw it as espousing Czech causes.
 It also received substantial attention in the press, as Lord Runciman, delegated to mediate in Czechoslovakia, was photographed by media sources reading the book as he left for Prague.